G4Q95/AutoShortsWebApp/docs/R2-Refactoring-Plan.md

 # R2 Refactoring Plan

+## Progress Update (June 25, 2024)

+**Authentication Issue Resolution:**
+- Successfully diagnosed and fixed a 401 Unauthorized error when accessing the R2 bucket.
+- The issue was caused by invalid or expired R2 credentials in the environment files.
+- Updated both root `.env` and `web/backend/.env` files with the correct API credentials from the new `PermanentR2fulldelete` token.
+- Rebuilt and restarted Docker containers to apply the new credentials.
+- Verified success through backend logs showing:
+  - Successful connection to the R2 bucket `autoshorts-media`
+  - Successful media uploads to R2
+  - No more 401 Unauthorized errors

+**Current Status:**
+- R2 file storage and deletion is now functioning correctly.
+- Media uploads work successfully with the current credentials.
+- The standalone `r2_purger.py` script is operational for bulk bucket cleanup.
+- Docker setup properly loads all required environment variables.

+**Next Steps:**
+- Continue with the refactoring steps outlined below, starting with step 2 (Remove unused debug endpoints).
+- Further consolidate environment variable naming for consistency.

 **1. Introduction & Goals**
     *   **Context:** Briefly state that the R2 file deletion functionality is now working after extensive debugging (ref Parts 2, 3, 4, and R2-Deletion-Fix).
 Acknowledge that this process likely introduced complexity, redundant code, and potential inconsistencies.
     *   **Goals:**